GameServerManagers/LinuxGSM-Docs/game-servers/rust.md

 To use software like Rusty, you need to alter LinuxGSM config and change `rconweb="0"`.
 To use Facepunch tool or Rustadmin, you can leave it at default `rconweb="1"`

-> Note: Facepunch web tool currently don't accept domain names, you need to enter server IP.
+> Note: Facepunch web tool currently doesn't accept domain names, you need to enter server IP.

 ### Essential RCON Commands